micro-os-plus/xpack-study-projects/blinky-no-rtos/README.md

 # automatically resolved by `xpm install`, but the installed content
 # is read only.
 #
-# For development use cases, when content must be writable, clone
+# For development use cases, when the content must be writable, clone
 # the original repos and link via the central packages repo.

 bash "${HOME}/Work/xpack-study-projects.git/blinky-no-rtos/scripts/xpm-install-git.sh"